 If you’ve read anything about chalk paint or looked at it in the store, you’ve probably discovered the world of furniture wax.
 I’m still a beginner in the wax department but have used it on a few projects now.

 Chalk paint is porous and flat, so you need to seal it with something.
-As opposed to a poly sealer, furniture wax is traditionally preferred because it slowly settles down into the chalk paint over time and cures to a hard finish whereas other topcoats are more susceptible to flaking and chipping.
+As opposed to a poly sealer, furniture wax is traditionally preferred as the best option for sealer because it slowly settles down into the chalk paint over time and cures to a hard finish whereas other topcoats are more susceptible to flaking and chipping.

 - Clear Wax – Applied over the entire furniture piece to seal the paint.